clarebirch/clarebirch.github.io/my-time-at-blackbird.md

 layout: page
 title: A brief summary of my time at Blackbird
 ---

 I was an Associate at [Blackbird](https://blackbird.vc) from 2021 to 2024.
+I would recommend the fund if you're a truly ambitious founder with a tie to Australia or New Zealand looking for investment.
+Blackbird is the best VC fund in the Antipodes by a long shot, not only in terms of returns (ha) but also in terms of investor integrity and founder-friendliness.
+They invest early, often into ideas and people that others will not.
+They care deeply about the founders and companies they back, and put that care to work through the most messy and difficult company-building situations.
+They are thoughtful about the impact they have on the world.

-In that time, I:
+In my time there, I:
 - Sourced 3 successful new investments,
 - Ran point on 21 successful new and follow-on investments amounting to >$100M investment from pre-seed to post-Series D,
 - Did some work with LPs (e.g. for coinvestment opportunities), and portfolio support things (e.g. board shadowing work and fundraising support), and